We may earn commissions when you buy from links on our site. Why you can trust us.

 Google Nest Mini ($50) to use those abilities.

 Alexa’s 6,000 skills provide a wide range of kitchen-friendly features.
 Ask Alexa to set timers, look up recipes, check calories, make grocery lists, buy groceries from Amazon or just order a pizza for dinner.
 New skills are being added to Alexa all the time, so your kitchen assistant will always have new ways to help out.

 When paired with Wi-Fi Connect Appliances, Alexa uses a skill called Geneva (download it in the Alexa app) to control your kitchen.
 If you have the right appliances, you can ask Alexa to make hot water for tea, preheat the oven and more.
 Almost anything you can do by pressing a button or turning a knob, you can now do using voice controls.
 And because these appliances are Wi-Fi connected, you can control any of these features from your smartphone, too.

 A wide range of kitchen appliances are available in the GE Wi-Fi Connect line, including refrigerators, ranges, ovens and dishwashers.
 If it’s time for a kitchen makeover, why not upgrade your kitchen tech to go hands-free at the same time?

-Another hands-free feature is Auto Open Door.
+LG’s Signature InstaView Refrigerators (23 cu. ft counter depth and 31 cu.ft models) have an Auto Open Door feature, which provides hands-free access to your refrigerator.
 A smart sensor at the bottom of the refrigerator projects a "Door Open" image on the floor and when you step on it the door gently opens.